nirnachmani/HA_Alarm_Clock/README.md

 # HA Alarm Clock

 A centralised alarm clock and reminder integration for Home Assistant which plays alarms and reminders on media players with HA Media Browser support for selecting playback and companion cards.
-It builds on [HA-Alarms-and-Reminders][upstream] (thank you!), with changes by vibe coding.
+It builds on [HA-Alarms-and-Reminders][upstream] (thank you!), with changes via vibe coding.

 ## Overview